 The Neighbors: Income

-The neighbors in the N 132nd St / State St neighborhood in Omaha are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the N 132nd St / State St neighborhood in Omaha are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has